Panama Canal: Colombia rail link

-Climate change has thinned much of the Arctic ice that in the past made this route between the Atlantic and Pacific oceans impassable.
-Satellite navigation can help monitor location of the ice which remains, further easing transit.
-A few ships have successfully crossed the previously impossible route since 2000.
+As of 2025, the project is still only in the proposal stages.

 Interoceanic Corridor of the Isthmus of Tehuantepec

-Since 2019, Mexico has been building a corridor of its own, known as the Interoceanic Corridor of the Isthmus of Tehuantepec (CIIT, by its initials in Spanish), which will use primarily a railway, the Tren Interoceánico, to transport cargo and passengers from the Pacific Ocean to the Atlantic.
-It opened for passenger service on 22 December 2023, and all the works related to it to had begun operation by July 2024.
-This idea is older than the Panama Canal itself, with the original Tehuantepec Railway, which is being rehabilitated for the CIIT, being inaugurated in 1907 to initial success, but falling out of use due to the Mexican Revolution and the opening of the Panama Canal in 1914.
-The current Corridor is expected to have certain advantages over the Panama Canal, such as its speed, being able to transport cargo from one ocean to the other in about six hours, and its location, being closer to the United States than Panama, in addition to the creation of ten industrial parks in the Isthmus with various tax benefits to encourage private investment.
-However, despite being often described as a potential alternative/competitor to the Panama Canal, the ambassador of Panama in Mexico, Alfredo Oranges, and the former director of the CIIT, Rafael Marín Mollinedo, have stated that they do not see the CIIT in this way, and that they prefer to see it as a "complement" to the Panama Canal, which could relieve the intense traffic the Canal has to cope with.
-The ambassador even proposed collaborating with the Mexican government to make the Corridor more efficient.
+The Interoceanic Corridor of the Isthmus of Tehuantepec (CIIT, by its initials in Spanish) is primarily a railway, with the Tren Interoceánico, to transport cargo and passengers from the Pacific Ocean to the Atlantic.
+Work started in 2019 and it opened for passenger services in December 2023, with all the works related to it having begun operation by July 2024.
+The Corridor is expected to have certain advantages over the Panama Canal, such as its speed, being able to transport cargo from one ocean to the other in about six hours, and its location, being closer to the United States than Panama, in addition to the proposed creation of ten industrial parks in the Isthmus with various tax benefits to encourage private investment.
+However, despite being often described as a potential alternative/competitor to the Panama Canal, the ambassador of Panama in Mexico, Alfredo Oranges, and the former director of the CIIT, Rafael Marín Mollinedo, have stated that they do not see the CIIT in this way, and that they prefer to see it as a "complement" to the Panama Canal, which could relieve the intense traffic the Canal has to cope with, with Panama having proposed collaborating with the Mexican government to make the Corridor more efficient.

-Other projects

-Wood engraving illustrating the plan for an "Interoceanic Ship Railway" in Central America between the Atlantic and Pacific Oceans, proposed by James B. Eads in the late 19th century.
-It was never built, and the Panama Canal was built instead.

-Individuals, companies, and governments have explored the possibility of constructing deep water ports and rail links connecting coasts as a "dry canal" in Guatemala, Costa Rica, and El Salvador/Honduras.
-However, plans to construct these sea-rail-sea links have yet to materialize.